khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 - Use a `fieldset` with `legend` (set in bold font weight and positioned above the group of radio buttons) to group a set of radio buttons.
 Some screen readers will announce the contents of the legend before each nested input to maintain context for a user.
 - [Help text](/components/forms#help-text) can be added below the radio button label or as a paragraph below the group.

-### Visual Design

-- Radio buttons use custom styles (based on Bootstrap) instead of browser defaults, and label text uses high-contrast colors.
-- Radio buttons are vertically stacked, with one radio button per line.

 ### Interaction

 - Users are able to select an option with click/tap on the radio button or its label.